openvinotoolkit/model_server/docs/docker_container.md

 ```

-## Preparing the models
+## Preparing the Models

-After the docker image is built, you can use it to start the model server container, but you should start from preparing the models to be served.
+After the Docker image is built, you can use it to start the model server container, but you should start from preparing the models to be served.

 AI models should be created in Intermediate Representation (IR) format (a pair of files with .bin and .xml extensions).
 OpenVINO&trade; toolkit includes a `model_optimizer` tool for converting  TensorFlow, Caffe and MXNet trained models into IR format.